xuanzhang19/EnglishCV/README.md

 [[TOC](#table-of-contents)]

 ### Academic Research Experience
-1. **International Postdoctoral Exchange Fellowship Program**, Coupling Mechanisms of Shear Flow and Surface Microstructure on the Freezing of Supercooled Water Droplet and Melting of Frozen Droplet (No. 20190005, 2019.09–2021.09), Ministry of Human Resources and Social Security of P.R.
-China & The Office of China Postdoctoral Council.
+1. **International Postdoctoral Exchange Fellowship Program**, Coupling Mechanisms of Shear Flow and Surface Microstructure on the Freezing of Supercooled Water Droplet and Melting of Frozen Droplet (No. 20190005, 2019.09–2021.09), *Ministry of Human Resources and Social Security of P.R.
+China & The Office of China Postdoctoral Council*.
 (PI)
 2. **Tier 2 Academic Research Fund**, Mechanistic Prediction of Heat Transfer Enhancement on Nanostructured Surfaces (No. MOE2018-T2-2-113, 2019.05–2022.04), *Ministry of Education, Singapore*.
 (Collaborator)
 3. School Enterprise Cooperation Project, Conversion of In-process Optical and Thermal Data into 3D File Representing Printing Process in Powder Bed Fusion Process (No. 2019069, 2020.01–2021.08), *National Additive Manufacturing Innovation Cluster (NAMIC, Singapore) & ASTM International*.
 (Collaborator)
 4. **Tier 2 Academic Research Fund**, Mechanisms of Ice Morphology of a Frozen Nanofluid Droplet on Subcooled Surfaces (No. MOE2016-T2-1-114, 2017.01–2019.12), *Ministry of Education, Singapore*.
 (Collaborator)